kivy/kivy/doc/sources/guide2/events.rst

 Running the code above will give you the following output.

-Our CustomBtn has not visual representation and thus appears black.
+Our CustomBtn has no visual representation and thus appears black.
 You can touch/click on the black area to see the output on your console

 .. image:: images/property_events_binding.png